July 1, 2014 to June 30, 2016

 b) Term Appointments with Review

-i) Term appointments with review are appointments for a specified term, normally for two years.
+- i) Term appointments with review are appointments for a specified term, normally for two years.
 Renewal of an individual’s appointment is normally for a term of three years.
-Appointments with review carry no implication of automatic renewal, bu to imply that the appointee will be considered for a confirmed appointment in accordance with the criteria and procedures described below.
+Appointments with review carry no implication of automatic renewal, but do imply that the appointee will be considered for a confirmed appointment in accordance with the criteria and procedures described below.

 2.03 Confirmed Appointments

 Confirmed appointments are full-time appointments except when the University and a program director have agreed to change such an appointment from full-time to part-time.
 They cannot be terminated before normal retirement age except in accordance with Article 9 below, or for financial exigency or redundancy.

 3.01 Program director positions combine both academic and administrative functions.
 Appointment as a program director requires an appropriate university degree and relevant experience.